debdeepbh/numerical/wavelet/README.md

 # Reference

 * M. Frazier, _An Introduction to Wavelets through Linear Algebra_
-* Thanks to Dr. Svetlana Roudenko for teaching the course.
+* Thanks to Dr. Svetlana Roudenko for teaching the material